ArabaNyarkoa/LA558_Eunice_Amissah/Exercises/map2bex_2.md

-# This is my Exercixe 2 file
+# This is my Exercise 2 file

 This map was made for LA558